evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 ## Metadata Links

-Customize additional links to specify for your project under the Plugins section of the project page, by specifying a link and title.
+Customize additional links to specify for your project under the Plugins section of the project page, by specifying a link and title (if this link includes `{version_id}` we will sub in the version ID when rendering the link).
 Right now this is restricted to patches, but work is planned in EVG-16363 to extend this to other requesters.